bdfinlayson/ruby_cal/README.md

 * to_s
 * is_leap_year?
 * if falls outside the allowable range, raises error in initializer

+#####Determining Leap Years
+* Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years if they are exactly divisible by 400.
+For example, the years 1700, 1800, and 1900 are not leap years, but the year 2000 is
+#####Days of Month
+    Thirty days hath September,
+    April, June, and November.
+    All the rest have thirty-one,
+    Excepting February alone,
+    Which hath but twenty-eight days clear,
+    And twenty-nine in each leap year.

+    A year is divided into twelve months
+    No. Name  Length in days
+    1 January   31
+    2 February  28 or 29
+    3 March     31
+    4 April     30
+    5 May       31
+    6 June      30
+    7 July      31
+    8 August    31
+    9 September 30
+    10 October  31
+    11 November 30
+    12 December 31

 #### 3rd Class Option 1: Implementing Day Class
 * knows which month, day, and year it is